Connect with others who understand.

 4. Chemotherapy Isn’t Always Necessary for People With Lung Cancer

-People with NSCLC can be treated with surgery, radiation therapy, chemotherapy, targeted therapy, or a combination of these.
-According to the American Cancer Society, for NSCLC at stages 0 to 2, surgery may be the only treatment needed.
+According to the American Cancer Society, surgery may be the only treatment needed for NSCLC that qualifies as early-stage lung cancer (stages 0 through 2).
 People with advanced NSCLC may be treated with targeted therapy or immunotherapy without the need for chemotherapy.

-On the other hand, SCLC can spread rapidly and has often spread by the time it is found, so chemotherapy is usually part of the treatment.
-The bottom line is that although many people often associate chemotherapy with cancer, it isn’t always the answer for lung cancer and depends on the cancer type and stage.
+The bottom line is that, while many people often associate chemotherapy with cancer, it isn’t always the answer for lung cancer and depends on factors like the type of cancer, early detection versus late detection, and stage.

 5. Lung Cancer Rates Are Going Down